Getting Hosed: City Offers 91-Year-Old Retired CPS Teacher A "Payment Plan" For A $57,000 Water Bill

 Statement From Mayor’s Office Spokesperson:

 “Both the Department of Finance and the Department of Water Management are committed to providing the best possible customer service to our residents.
 If you have a question about your utility bill, please call 312-744-4420.
 If you have an issue with your water service, please call 311.
-We have been working with this customer and their utility account already, and will follow up with them again about their account.”MORE NEWS: Corinne Wood, Former Illinois Lieutenant Governor, Dies After Long Battle With Breast Cancer
+We have been working with this customer and their utility account already, and will follow up with them again about their account.”MORE NEWS: Deal Reached To Create Database Of Chicago Police Officer Misconduct

 Their solution?
 They offered to put 91-year-old Ms. Ritchie on a payment plan.
 A plan which will cost her more than a thousand dollars a month and take her years to pay.